carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 > ## Group Tuple
 >
-> Use `fromPath` to create a channel emitting the fastq files matching the pattern `data/ggal/*.fq`, then use a map to associate to each file the name prefix.
-Finally group together all files having the same common prefix.
+> 1. Use `fromPath` to create a channel emitting the fastq files matching the pattern `data/yeast/*.fq.gz`,
+> 2. Use a map to associate to each file the name prefix.
+> 3. Finally group together all files having the same common prefix.
 >
 > > ## Solution
 > >
 > > ~~~
-> > Channel.fromPath('data/ggal/*.fq')
+> > Channel.fromPath('data/yeast/reads/*.fq.gz')
 > >     .map { file -> [ file.name.split('_')[0], file ] }
 > >     .groupTuple()
 > >     .view()